Rahul-Sahani04/MikoChan-Telegram-Bot-V2/README.md

  Meet Miko Chan: Your Anime Guide! 🌸
  /start - Activate the anime frenzy!
  /search - Dive into the anime universe! 📺✨
+ /info - Get detailed information about your favorite anime! 📜🔍

 <img src="assets/banner.png" width="100%" />

 ## Description
 Welcome to the Amazing Project MikoChan!
 This project is an incredible tool for anime enthusiasts, providing a seamless and immersive anime experience.
 It acts as your ultimate anime companion, allowing you to dive deep into the world of anime with ease and convenience.

+Now Powered by the Gemini API, the Amazing MikoChan is your go-to source for all things anime, from searching for your favorite shows to accessing detailed information and streaming links.
+With the Amazing MikoChan, you can explore the vast universe of anime and discover new shows to enjoy.
+So, what are you waiting for?
+Dive into the world of anime with the Amazing Project MikoChan today! 🌸📺✨

 ## Unique Features
 **Search Anime:** With the Amazing MikoChan, you can search for your favorite anime shows effortlessly.
 Simply enter the name of the anime you're interested in, and the project will fetch all the relevant details.